Make A Whiplash Claim Today

 If you make a successful personal injury claim, your payout for whiplash could include general and special damages.
 The first head of claim, general damages, compensates you for the pain and suffering your injuries have caused you.

-When a legal professional is valuing this head of your claim, they may refer to the Judicial College Guidelines (JCG) for help.
-This document provides guideline compensation brackets for various injuries.
+When a legal professional is valuing this head of your claim, they might get help from the Judicial College Guidelines (JCG), as it contains guidelines for compensation regarding different injuries.
 We have included some of the guidelines stated in the 16th edition of the JCG in the table below.

 We have also included some of the amounts from the whiplash tariff set out in the Whiplash Injury Regulations 2021.
 These are fixed amounts, and we will discuss when these amounts may be applicable in a later section.